trappaly/StressLess/docs/agile docs/sprint planning/Sprint Planning 1.md

 # Capacity - 2 Weeks Sprint

+Since this is the first sprint, we do not have previous sprint to compare to.
+We will be using the following capacity for this sprint:

 - **Tim (10 hours)**: Usually very busy until Wednesday.
 This Wednesday will be extra busy since I need to do a CA event.
 My Greek Ethics seminar is also ramping up the reading to about 60 pages per class day (2x a week).
 Thursdays to Sundays are less busy for me, and I can meet some time outside of class during these times (except 11am-12pm, 2-4pm, and after 7pm on Thursdays).
 - **Alyssa (15 hours):** Slighty busy, but probably have a good amount time to work on this.
 Can meet anytime after 6:30 pm M and T, after 4 pm on W,  before 11:30 am or 2:30-4 pm on T and TH, 4-5 on F, and can prob mostly do anytime Sa or Su.
 Can also meet in mornings before 11 am M, W, and F.
 - **Nifemi: (10 hours):** Flexible schedule, prefer to meet after 4pm during weekdays and anytime weekends.